 I was then introduced to a new way to play Christianity.
 This new way was all about relationship, as opposed to religion.
 It was, like that new grip and stance, very uncomfortable and down-right awkward.
 It forced me to break old, established patterns and habits in my life.

 The difference, in this instance, was found in me.
 For I wanted to go through this uncomfortable, awkward transformation.
-I wanted to be a Christian.
+I wanted to be a follower of Jesus.
 Not just someone who played Christianity.
 And there is a big difference between these two things.

 Do I still enjoy playing golf?
 Yes.
 Even though I haven’t gone out in a very long time, I know how to play the game.
 And I know that I would enjoy it again, if and when I got an opportunity.